AninditaBasu/writing-technically/docs/thoughts-content-similarity.md

 ## Benefits

 -  Reduced file count, so:
-    -  Reduced resource consumption by machines (storage, clone time, build time)
+    -  Reduced resource consumption by machines (to store, clone, and build)
-	-  Lesser time spent by humans (to update, edit, review, and maintain files)
+	-  Lesser time spent by humans (to update, review, and maintain)
--  Reduced word count, so reduced translation costs.
+-  Reduced word count, so reduced translation costs

 <hr/>